osmandapp/docs/content/osmand/plugins/contour-lines.md

 - **{% data variables.ios-values.res_zoom_levels %}** - the minimum and maximum options to tap, to select:
     - the minimum zoom level at which Hillshade is expected to be viewable on the map; and
     - the maximum zoom level at which it is expected to disappear;
-- **{% data variables.ios-values.osmand_live_available_maps %}** - an offer to download a Hillshade map if none is still downloaded for the current geographical location displayed on the screen.
+- **{% data variables.ios-values.osmand_live_available_maps %}** - an offer to download a Hillshade package if none is still downloaded for the current geographical location displayed on the screen.

 ![Terrain menu iOS](/assets/images/plugins/contour-lines/terrain_menu_ios.png)